dbvisel/oldschool4/README.md

 ## ISSUES

+### Slug issues

 build error:
 ```
 2:40:35 PM: Invalid slug: ageism-does-it-exist-among-children%20
 ```
 This is still coming up even after adding in a `trim()`!

+(does this still happen?)

 ## TODO:

-Need to figure out how to cache blurPaths!
+Maybe: figure out how to cache blurPaths?
+How much time are we spending on that?

  - [ ] get search working
-   - [ ] move old search in
-   - [ ] update to use current model for react-instantsearch
    - [ ] get resource component into the results
    - [ ] get events into search
  - [ ] import pages